COLLEGE OF ARTS & SCIENCES

 Students will:

-- Actively participate in daily reading discussion groups.
+• Actively participate in daily reading and editing discussion groups.

-- Complete homework as specified during the term.
+• Complete homework as specified during the term.
 Homework may include exercises, shorter writing assignments, and other work that develops writing skills.
 Students should expect to write during or after every class.
-Students will be expected to participate in collaborative activities and class discussions and listen to lectures.
+Students will be expected to participate in collaborative activities and class discussions and listen to lectures and take notes.

-All written work is to be typed, including most in-class writing.
+All essays written outside of class must be typed.
 All paper assignments will be covered in detail well before they are due.
 All papers must be typed, double-spaced, Times New Roman font, 12pt., with 1” borders on top, sides, and bottom according to MLA format.

-Each major written assignment will include planning, drafting, revising, editing, and reflection.
+Each major written assignment will include planning, drafting, revising, editing, tutor/peer feedback, and reflection.
 You are responsible for turning in all materials related to an assignment.
-This includes: invention strategies, draft versions, peer critiques, a final version, and a reflection.
-Failure to submit drafts, peer critiques, or reflections on the due date will negatively affect your grade.
+This includes: invention strategies, draft versions, peer critiques, a revision plan, a final version, and a reflection.
+Failure to submit drafts, peer critiques, revision plans, or reflections on the due date will negatively affect your grade.

 You must complete all major writing assignments in order to pass the course.
 Failure to complete any of the required MAJOR assignments will result in a final course grade of F.